awsm-research/JITLine-replication-package/README.md

 # JITLine-replication-package

 This repository contains source code that we used to perform experiment in "JITLine: A Simpler, Better, Faster, Finer-grained Just-In-Time Defect Prediction" paper.

 The source code implementation for our approach is in [JITLine](https://github.com/awsm-research/JITLine-replication-package/tree/master/JITLine  "JITLine") directory.

 Please follow the steps below to reproduce the result

-1. create conda environment by entering command "conda env create --file environment.yml"
+1. go to "./JITLine/" directory

-2. enter "conda activate JITLine" to activate conda environment
+2. run the command "conda env create --file requirements.yml" to create conda virtual environment

-3. run jupyter notebook
+3. enter "conda activate JITLine" to activate conda environment

-4. go to "./JITLine/" then open "JITLine_commit_level RQ1-RQ3.ipynb"
+4. run the command "jupyter lab" to start jupyter notebook server

-5. run all cells in that notebook
+5. open and run "JITLine_RQ1-RQ3.ipynb" and "JITLine_RQ4.ipynb", to get result of RQ1-RQ3 and RQ4 respectively.